Po-Jen/my-pick-challenge/README.md

 ##Challenge Details
 http://amazonpickingchallenge.org/details.shtml

+##Now at
+Adjusting the inertia of my first model - cheezit_big_original

 ##TODO

 ###Environment Setup
-1. Put the shelf and objects inside Gazebo
+1. Put the shelf and objects inside Gazebo (I'm here!!!)
 2. Place PR2 in front of the shelf
 3. Save the world file